CSUEB-Black-Jack-Group-5/CS401-BlackJack/README.md

 ## 📌 Purpose

 This repo serves as the central location for all non-code and code documents associated with the CS401 Group 5 Blackjack Game project.

----

-> For implementation details and how to run the actual game, see the [Implementation/README.md](./Implementation/README.md).